Canadian Forts

 (1927 - 1940), near Coppermine

-Originally a Northern Whaling and Traders Co. trading post at the mouth of the Tree River.
+Originally a Northern Traders Ltd. post at the mouth of the Tree River, about four miles east of Coppermine.
+Also known as Fort Epworth.
 The post was bought out by the Hudson's Bay Co. in 1918 (HBC records cover 1926 - 1928).
-Replaced by the Kugaryuak post.
+Closed in 1929 in favour of the Kugaryuak River Post.

 The RCMP also had a post here (date ?) prior to 1940.